ActualGeniusIntellectual/mathematica-compiler-tools/README.md

-# Rusty Mathematica
+# Rustica

 ## Introduction

-Rusty Mathematica is an ambitious project aimed at interpreting and executing a subset of Mathematica syntax using the power and efficiency of Rust.
+Rustica is an ambitious project aimed at interpreting and executing a subset of Mathematica syntax using the power and efficiency of Rust.
 The project's goal is to create a robust, high-performance interpreter that not only handles basic Mathematica computations but also supports custom function extensions.
 This opens the door to integrating Rust's capabilities with Mathematica's powerful computational tools.

 ## Goals